MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/vue/styling.md

 The CSS will be accessible across your components.
 This is useful in the top-level `App.vue` component, as you might set styling for `p` and `h1` tags for example and you want that to be applied on lower-level components too.

-Demostration using both ID and class styles.
+Demnostration using both ID and class styles.

 - `App.vue`
     ```vue